-The Quarry Bay Nature Reserve protects 391 hectares of significant alvar habitat on the southwestern shore of Manitoulin Island.
+The Quarry Bay Nature Reserve protects 388 hectares (959 acres) of significant alvar habitat on the southwestern shore of Manitoulin Island.
 Ontario Nature’s acquisition of Quarry Bay in 1999 was part of the largest conservation land purchase in Ontario, in which a total of 18 kilometres of windswept coast and 6,000 hectares of backcountry were protected by Ontario Nature, the Nature Conservancy of Canada and Ontario Parks.

 Plants and Animals